kantpoll/Kantpoll/PRIVACY_POLICY.md

 # Privacy Policy

-Thiago Quinalia built the Kantcoin app as an Open Source app.
+Thiago Quinalia built the Kantpoll app as an Open Source app.
 This SERVICE is provided by Thiago Quinalia at no cost and is intended for use as is.

 This page is used to inform website visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.